bingbingma/CBC_Materials/02-class-content/week-06/activities/07-MovieButtonLayout/README.md

   * Dynamically generate the initial buttons using jQuery

-  * Allow users to create new buttons upon entering text in the textbox and clicking `Add a Movie Bro`.
+  * Allow users to create new buttons upon entering text in the textbox and clicking `Add a Movie Yo`.

   * If you finish early, begin reading about [HTML5 `data-*` attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) and how (and why) you would add them to dynamically generated elements with the [jQuery `.attr()` method](http://api.jquery.com/attr/).